Noeska/illegiblesemantics/projects/proj-2.md

 <a name="bthrash"></a>
 ## Blackened Thrash Metal
-Blackened Thrash Metal is what you get when Black Metallers want to play something "thrashy."
+Blackened Thrash Metal is what you get when Black Metallers want to play something "thrashy" (i.e. getting drunk on beer and **Motörhead**).
 When this happens, nine out of ten times they commission someone to basically design them a **Death-Doom-like** logo, but one that features **bat wings** and maybe a **pentagram**, too.
 ![Blackened Thrash Metal](..\assets\img\projects\proj-2\blackened.jpg)